I work with teams to research, plan and deliver their communications activities.

 Collaborating across an organisation to find new and innovative ways to celebrate investments in carbon reduction, using the communications to positively influence behaviours.
 This work was subsequently commended by ISO 14001 auditors.

-⇑ Engaged students and staff ⇑ Celebrated changes
+⇑ Engaged students, staff and visitors ⇑ Celebrated changes

-Managing a ‘student voice’ communications campaign for a Russell Group university, including generating initial ideas, coordinating external designers and planning its roll-out across the institution.
+Managing a campaign to celebrate investments in the student experience at a Russell Group university, including generating initial ideas, coordinating external designers and planning its roll-out across the institution.

 ⇑ Highlighted investments ⇑ Demonstrated value for money